sebdah/dynamic-dynamodb/docs/configuration_options.rst

 sns-message-types                          str  Comma separated list of message types to receive SNS notifications for.
-Supported types are ``scale-up`` and ``scale-down`` allow-scaling-down-reads-on-0-percent      bool Allow down scaling of read units when 0% is used. allow-scaling-down-writes-on-0-percent     bool Allow down scaling of write units when 0% is used. always-decrease-rw-together                bool Restric scale down to only happen when both reads AND writes are in need of scaling down.
+Supported types are ``scale-up`` and ``scale-down`` allow-scaling-down-reads-on-0-percent      bool Allow down scaling of read units when 0% is used. allow-scaling-down-writes-on-0-percent     bool Allow down scaling of write units when 0% is used. always-decrease-rw-together                bool Restrict scale down to only happen when both reads AND writes are in need of scaling down.
 Set this to ``true`` to minimize down scaling.
 ========================================== ==== ==========================================

 Global secondary index configuration